 - Let your child know they are loved, and that you are praying for them.
 Give them lots of encouragement.

 Yes, you may include small items with your letters, such as pictures, stickers, bookmarks, pens, pencils, erasers, small notebooks, small toys, etc. Any candy given will be shared among all the children.

 If sending gift items, please ensure that everything will fit into a manila size envelope.
 Do not send money.

 Will I get a letter back from my child?

 You will receive a letter from your sponsored child in return.
 The Kenya staff assist the younger children who do not read and write yet in letter writing and translating.

 When are letters due?
 How do I send them?

-Letters are due on or before May 15th for the June trip, and October 15th.
+Letters are due on or before June 1st for the June trip, and September 21st for the October trip.
 Please check social media, and read the eBlasts for reminders and more communications about exact dates for each trip.

 If you have questions about what to write or send or need additional information, please contact Pam McLerran at 770-977-7114 or email her at email@example.com

 Other Ways to Connect with Your Sponsored Child: